Frequently Asked Questions

 Get a copy of the Agility Regulations from the American Kennel Club (for AKC trials), or the appropriate regulations for the agility organization that interests you and make sure that your dog is able to perform the obstacles that are used in the classes of interest.
 In AKC, you will need your dog's AKC registration number, PAL number, or Canine Partners number when filling out the trial entry form.
 In other agility organizations, you need to register your dog with that organization to enter their trials.
 Registration information is available on these organizations' websites: NADAC, www.nadac.com; USDAA, www.usdaa.com; UKC, www.ukcdog.com; ASCA, www.asca.org.

 How do I get a copy of the AKC Agility Regulations?

 You can download the rulebook from the AKC website.

 Can my mixed breed dog compete in agility?

 Yes.
 AKC clubs may choose to allow mixed breed dogs to compete in agility.
 Spokane Dog Training Club agility trials accept mixed breed dogs.
 Other organizations such as NADAC, USDAA, UKC, ASCA, and CPE agility trials are also open to mixed breed dogs as well as purebreds.
 In order to compete, go to www.akc.org and complete an application for a Canine Partners Listing.

 How do I find agility trials and secretary contact information?

-For AKC trials, go online to www.akc.org and search for agility trials under "Events".
+For AKC trials, go online to the AKC website and search for agility trials under "Events".
+Spokane Dog Training Club agility trials will be listed on our agility trials page.
 Other agility organizations also have event calendars on their websites.